 “Engineer got the century with a single when Rohan Kanhai deliberately, or so it seemed, misfielded to enable the comeback hero get the coveted century.
 The entire West Indies team joined the appreciate crowd in giving him a fitting ovation,” recalled Prabhu.

 Two of India’s foremost statisticians, Sudhir Vaidya and Mohandas Menon, tell me that there was no six in Engineer’s innings.
-The cricinfo scoreboard also indicates no six against Engineer’s name in the innings.
+Official scores also indicates no six against Engineer’s name in the innings.
 Not surprisingly, I could not find the Wisden quotes that Cantrell writes to describe the six that ostensibly brought up Engineer’s hundred.

 But there is no denying that Engineer’s knock was one of the great batting epics of Test cricket.